 It is clear that this approach has a very low communication overhead: the data is only sent once to the TTP; later, every participant receives the result of the computation.
-However, every participant should uncondinually trust the TTP.
-What does that trust involve?
-First of all, every $p_i$ trusts:
+However, every participant should uncondionally trust the TTP.
+For the case of 4 participants, the situation is as follows: